Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Introduction

-The algorithmic problem we focus on may look like wormhole problems~\cite{cole1996benefit}, but we want to minimize the time lost in buffers and not just to avoid deadlocks.
-Several graph colorings have been introduced to model similar problems such as the allocation of frequencies~\cite{borndorfer1998frequency}, bandwidths~\cite{erlebach2001complexity} or routes~\cite{cole1996benefit} in a network or train schedules~\cite{strotmann2007railway}.
-Unfortunately, they do not take into account the periodicity of the scheduling and the associated problems are already $\NP$-complete.
-The only coloring with periodicity is the circular coloring~\cite{zhou2013multiple} but it is not expressive enough to capture our problem.
-The problem \pall on a star routed network is very close to a two flow shop scheduling problem~\cite{yu2004minimizing} with the additional constraint of periodicity.
-To our knowledge, all periodic scheduling problems are quite different from \pall.
-Either the aim is to minimize the number of processors on which the periodic tasks are scheduled~\cite{korst1991periodic,hanen1993cyclic} while our problem correspond to a single processor and a constraint similar to makespan minimization.
-Or, in cyclic scheduling~\cite{levner2010complexity}, the aim is to minimize the period of a scheduling to maximize the throughput, while our period is fixed.
+Several graph colorings have been introduced to model problems similar to \pazl and \pall such as the allocation of frequencies~\cite{borndorfer1998frequency}, bandwidths~\cite{erlebach2001complexity}, or routes~\cite{cole1996benefit} in a network.
+Unfortunately, they do not take into account the periodicity of the scheduling we want to build, even though the associated problems are already $\NP$-complete.
+The only coloring taking periodicity into account is the circular coloring~\cite{ZHU2001371,zhou2013multiple} but it is not expressive enough to capture our problems.